forest-modeling/PyFVS/build_notes.md

 Use **meson-python** for development.
 As of meson-python >= 0.13.0.rc0 editable installations are available

+Generate F90 include files from F77 for inclusion in globals.f90 Repeat for each variant in the configuration.
+NOTE: This step may be automated in future revision

+    > python _build_utils\convert_f77.py .\fvs\bin\FVSpn_sourceList.txt api\gen\pn\include

 Install development (editable) mode

     > python -m pip install --no-build-isolation -e .